myanimestream/dolos/_guides/project-structure.md

 #### Telemetry
 Dolos automatically records some telemetry using [Keen](https://keen.io/).
-This data is solely used for improvements.
+This data is solely used to improve Dolos.
 The credentials are specified in the `dolos-secrets.json` file or using the `DOLOS_KEENPROJECTID` / `DOLOS_KEENWRITEKEY` environment variables.